Why It’s Important to Prune Tomatoes

 The way you choose to train and prune your tomato plants will affect how you space your plants, as well as the best method of support.
 There’s no one right way to do it.
 Instead, there are a few good patterns to follow.

-Side stems affect plant vigor
+Side stems on a tomato plant affect its vigor

 As a tomato grows, side shoots, or suckers, form in the crotches, or axils, between the leaves and the main stem.
 If left alone, these suckers will grow just like the main stem, producing flowers and fruit.